-20. CPS 511 requires an entity to maintain a remuneration framework that sets out the key policies and processes needed to meet CPS 511 requirements.
-This includes the structure and terms of remuneration arrangements, the process for managing risks from the remuneration practices of any third-party service providers, and operational systems and processes.
+23. CPS 511 requires an entity to maintain a remuneration framework that sets out the key policies and processes needed to meet CPS 511 requirements.
+This includes the structure and terms of remuneration arrangements, the process for mitigating material conflicts from compensation arrangements with any third-party service providers, and operational systems and processes.
 Key components of a typical remuneration framework are illustrated in Figure 1.

-Figure 1.
-Key components of the remuneration framework
+Figure 1.Key components of the remuneration framework

-- 21. Under CPS 511, the remuneration policy is required to cover all employees of the regulated entity, including those retained under contract or employed by a related party.
+- 24. Under CPS 511, the remuneration policy is required to cover all employees of the regulated entity, including those retained under contract or employed by a related party.
 APRA expects that an entity would take reasonable steps to ensure all employees understand how their performance will influence their variable remuneration, including the role of downward adjustments for adverse risk and conduct outcomes.
-This could be through the use of induction and periodic training, guidance on performance assessments and easily accessible and understandable policies. - 22.
-An entity that is part of a wider corporate group may adopt and apply the group remuneration policy, provided that it meets the requirements of CPS 511 and has been approved by the Board or relevant oversight function.
+This could be through the use of induction and periodic training, guidance on performance assessments, and easily accessible and understandable policies. - 25.
+An entity that is part of a wider corporate group may adopt and apply the group remuneration policy, provided that it meets the requirements of CPS 511 and has been approved by the Board.
 Good practice would be for the entity to assess how the policy complies with each requirement of CPS 511, is appropriate for its specific business activities and risk profile, and meets the spirit and intent of the standard.